-COUNSEL 020: Post-Secondary Education: The Scope of Career Planning choices.
+COUNSEL 020: Post-Secondary Education: The Scope of Career Planning

+- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE E1, CSUGE E - This course provides students with the information to make appropriate educational, career and lifestyle choices.
 Topics examined include local and transferable educational programs and their requirements, career resources and the career decision-making process, study skills and the elements of a healthy lifestyle.
-Students will design their own individualized educational plans.
+Students will design their own individualized educational plans. - UC limits how much credit you can receive for taking this course.
+See "UC Credit Limitations" section of this catalog for information.